Easy Vegan Lemon Blueberry Cake

 - Add half of the blueberries and gently fold them through.
 Pour the batter into your prepared cake pan.
 Scatter the remaining blueberries on top and gently press some of them into the cake.

-- Bake the cake for 50 minutes to 1 hour or until you can poke a skewer in the middle and there's no wet batter on it.
-This is a moist cake so some crumbs on your skewer are fine.
+- Bake the cake for 50 minutes to 1 hour or until you can insert a toothpick in the middle and there's no wet batter on it.
+This is a moist cake so some crumbs on your toothpick are fine.

 - Allow the cake to cool in the cake tin for 10 minutes then cool on a wire rack.